trisberg/mongoboston-cloudfoundry/README.md

-# MongoDB Java example for CloudFoundry
+# MongoDB Ruby and Java example for CloudFoundry

-This app is a sample app featuring basic MongoDB configuration for Java and [CloudFoundry](http://cloudfoundry.com).
+This app is a sample app featuring basic MongoDB configuration for Ruby and plain Java for [CloudFoundry](http://cloudfoundry.com).